Career Guide

 Kansas Game Warden FAQ

 How much does a game warden make in Kansas?
 The BLS does not separately report Kansas wage data.
-Verify current pay with the Kansas Department of Wildlife and Parks, and see our salary by state page for states with reported data.
+Verify current pay with the Kansas Department of Wildlife and Parks, Law Enforcement Division, and see our salary by state page for states with reported data.

 What are the requirements to be a game warden in Kansas?
 Minimum age 21, High school diploma + bachelor's preferred, U.S. citizenship, a clean criminal record, and a valid driver's license.
 See the Kansas Department of Wildlife and Parks, Law Enforcement Division for official current standards.

 How long does it take to become a game warden in Kansas?
-Typically 12 to 24 months from application to sworn commission, including the hiring process (3–6 months), the academy (6–7 months), and field training (3–6 months).
+Expect about 12 to 24 months end-to-end — hiring and testing (3–6 months), the academy (approximately 22-36 weeks), then field training (3–6 months).
+Timelines shift with academy class scheduling.

 Which agency hires game wardens in Kansas?
 The Kansas Department of Wildlife and Parks, Law Enforcement Division.
 Visit https://ksoutdoors.com for current openings.